-How do we select a preferred route for these lines?
+How do we select a preferred route for a transmission line?

 Manitoba Hydro uses a process based on an internationally recognized methodology.
 The process has been used on over 200 transmission projects in North America.
 Manitoba Hydro first applied this methodology in 2013 on the St. Vital Transmission Complex.